Growth Didn’t Break My Business — A Lack of Capacity Did

 Growth without capacity doesn’t feel like success — it feels like survival.

-But what’s usually happening is simpler — and more structural.
+But more often than not, what’s happening is simpler — and more structural.

 The business has exceeded what it was built to hold.